calvare7/calvare7.github.io/_projects/numerical_simulations.md

   </div>
 </div>
 <div class="caption">
   CFD-DEM simulation of a turbulent water flow acting on a pile of grains deforming into a barchan dune.
 Flow direction: top to bottom.
+Video is sped up 3x.
 </div>

 <ul>